 Every day we are bombarded by messages describing the turbulent times we live in, from Trump’s tweets to baffling Brexit deals and AWOL AI.
-Without a crystal ball it’s hard for organisations to feel they can confidently communicate anything about the future to their employees, but there are ways to communicate more effectively and help put your people at ease.
+Without a crystal ball it’s hard for organisations to feel they can confidently communicate anything about the future to their team members, but there are ways to communicate more effectively and help put your people at ease.

 “Uncertainty is permanent; it’s just the degree of uncertainty that changes,” says internal communications and employee engagement specialist, Dr Kevin Ruck.
 In business, as in life, the water is never truly settled.
 “In reality, most organisations are working under some sort of uncertainty, so it’s not that organisations have periods of uncertainty for a few months and then it gets back to normal, it’s constant.”
 From stock market dips to tech disruption, the modern workplace is fraught with threats that can leave employees concerned about the future.
 The solution?
 A strong, regular and honest internal communication strategy.
 “Senior managers have got to learn how to communicate on a regular basis without being overly corporate in how they communicate,” says Kevin.